hackercouch/hackercouch/_couches/daiyi.md

 trustroots: daiyi
 ---

-We have a couch, blankets, kitchen, and wifi! <3 Only able to accept requests until March 21 2017.
-I'll be traveling again after that (:
+We have a couch, blankets, kitchen, wifi, and great enthusiasm \o/ We are friends of the clojure & distributed systems communities but of course everyone is welcome <3